Assessing major developments

-- Groundwater Monitoring and Modelling Plans - Information for prospective mining and petroleum exploration activities (2014) (PDF, 97kb)
+- Groundwater Monitoring and Modelling Plans - Information for prospective mining and petroleum exploration activities (2014) (PDF, 97.44 KB)

 View a summary table of what we do at each stage of the major project planning process and the information required from the proponent at each of these stages.

-Major development proponents should contact the Cabinet & Legislation Services Unit within the department via email at email@example.com to seek comment, review, or undertake consultation (PDF, 540kb).
+Major development proponents should contact the Assessments team within the department via email at email@example.com to seek comment, review, or undertake consultation (PDF, 74.24 KB).

 Mining and petroleum exploration